mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 <details>
 <summary><h3>Custom notes</h3></summary>

-It is possible to add the plates with the custom notes to the diagram.
+It is possible to add the plates with the custom text to the diagram.

 To place the plate with the text, you can use the method `note`.
 These custom notes will be added to the last activated participant in the flow.